matthiask/django-admin-ordering/README.rst

 Usage
 =====

 First, you need a model ordered by an integer field.
+If you are happy with a model where 1. the ordering field is called ``ordering`` and 2. the ordering field is automatically initialized so that new objects are ordered last you can also inherit the abstract ``admin_ordering.models.OrderableModel`` model.

 Orderable change lists